 5. Massey’s Estate & The Hell Fire Club

 Massey’s Estate and the Hell Fire Club are two of Dublin’s most popular walks, and for good reason.
 Offering fantastic views, beautiful flora and fauna, and heritage features to boot, you can keep on coming back here and never tire of the place.

 Massey’s Estate is home to the ruins of a magnificent mansion and walled gardens.
 These can be explored on the 1.5km Nature Trail.

 Across the road, the Hell Fire Club is a slightly more challenging walk, thanks to the steep climb of Montpelier Hill.
-Here sits the foreboding ruin of a hunting lodge as a backdrop to breathtaking views over the Dublin Bay.
-There are many legends associated with this place showing the Hellfire house as an object of occult activities and brief appearances of the Devil.
+Here sits the foreboding ruin of a hunting lodge with a backdrop of breathtaking views over Dublin Bay.
+There are many legends associated with this place describing the Hellfire house as an object of occult activities and brief appearances of the devil.

 6. Tibradden Woods

-The Tibradden Mountain Trail (2.4km) is a gentle stroll through the forest with a short hike up the mountain up to the cairn at the summit, where you can sit back and take in the glorious views across the Dublin and Wicklow mountains.
+The Tibradden Mountain Trail (2.4km) is a gentle stroll through the forest with a short hike up the mountain to the cairn at the summit.
+This is a great spot to sit back and take in the glorious views across the Dublin and Wicklow mountains.